 Keep in touch with seasonal employees, past and future

 Even when you’ve hired someone for a short time, train them well, get to know them, and keep in touch when the holiday season is over.
 The labor crisis isn’t likely to become a thing of the past anytime soon.
 A short-term hire can be the start of an ongoing professional relationship.
 College students need jobs in the summer as well as over winter break.
 Young people trying on several types of work may decide that hospitality will be their career and come back to you if they’ve had a positive experience.

 You may even have luck adding employees this holiday season by checking in with those who have worked with you in the past and moved on.
 There is a lot of churn in the job market right now, and you never know who may be available until you reach out.

-Keeping restaurants adequately staffed in 2021 has been a challenge, and the demands of the holidays certainly don’t make things easier.
+Keeping restaurants adequately staffed in the past few years has been a challenge, and the demands of the holidays certainly don’t make things easier.
 Remember, taking these proactive steps to handle seasonal hiring now can help strengthen your team, bolster a positive culture, and set you up for success in the new year and beyond.